yippp/Musier/Assignment2/UC-2.md

 **Preconditions:** The configuration has done by user.

-**Postconditions:** The program use the melody provide by user to train and gernerate new melody.
+**Postconditions:** The program uses the melody provided by user to train and gernerate new melody.

 **Flow of Event for Main Success Scenario:**

-→ 1. **User** (a) clicks "Import" buttom to import the first piece melody from MIDI file, or (b) note the melody using numbered musical notations.
+→ 1. **User** (a) clicks "Import" buttom to import the first piece of melody from MIDI file, or (b) notes the melody using numbered musical notations.

-← 2. **Visulizer** Display user's input.
+← 2. **Visualizer** displays the user's input.